-NOAA's vision for the Arctic is focused on building resilient ecosystems and communities through science-based decision-making, equitable solutions, inclusive partnerships, and environmental stewardship.
-This vision aligns with NOAA's broader commitment to: 1) build a Climate Ready Nation to tackle the climate crisis, 2) integrate equity across NOAA activities, and 3) promote economic development while maintaining environmental stewardship to advance the Blue Economy.
+NOAA's vision for the Arctic is focused on building resilient ecosystems and communities through science-based decision-making, partnerships, and environmental stewardship.
+This vision aligns with NOAA's broader commitment to build a climate-ready Nation and promote economic development while maintaining environmental stewardship.
 In support of this vision, NOAA's mission is to understand and predict our changing environment, from the bottom of the ocean to the surface of the sun, and to manage and conserve America's coastal and marine resources.
 NOAA's presence, and the work that it conducts, are crucial to understanding changes in the Arctic climate and ecosystems, predicting future climate and its impacts, providing information services such as charting and forecasting, and supporting local communities and economies to be resilient, sustainable, and productive.
 NOAA has the capabilities to address emerging issues, yet current threats to the environment, society, the economy, and national security will continue to grow, necessitating greater resources to address growing challenges.
 A strategic approach that leverages NOAA's existing strengths and growing priorities, as well as those of regional, national, and international partners, is critical.

-To address current and emerging challenges in the Arctic, NOAA has developed a strategic framework organized around three pillars and seven priority goals needed to realize the vision of resilient and equitable ecosystems, communities, and economies.
+To address current and emerging challenges in the Arctic, NOAA has developed a strategic framework organized around three pillars and six priority goals needed to realize the vision of resilient and equitable ecosystems, communities, and economies.